AKC PuppyFinder: Soft Coated Wheaten Terrier Puppies

 - 2016 Popularity: 50

 The AKC recognizes the Soft Coated Wheaten Terrier Club of America as the official Parent Club for the Soft Coated Wheaten Terrier breed.
-You can get more information on Wheaten health and testing protocols; breed standards, history and temperament and the club's Code of Ethics by visiting www.scwtca.org.
+You can get more information on Wheaten health and testing protocols; history and temperament; the official Breed Standard and the Soft Coated Wheaten Terrier Club of America's Code of Ethics to which all members must adhere, by visiting www.scwtca.org.
 This club welcomes your questions.

 The AKC believes that puppy buyers should educate themselves about a breed to ensure that it is the right fit for their lifestyle.
 This research should enable them to ask key questions of breeders when discussing purchasing a puppy.